-Critical illness and management in a critical care unit are characterised by a severe and abnormally prolonged stressor response; this response may become maladaptive.
-(21) Given this premise, attenuation of an excessive adrenergic component of the stress reaction is a tempting therapeutic option during sepsis and other critically ill states.
-Titration of β -blocker dosing to a target heart rate appears feasible without compromising haemodynamics in most patients; stroke volume usually increases while catecholamine requirements decrease.
-(51) Possible mechanisms include improved ventricular filling and ventricular-arterial coupling; restoration of adrenergic receptor density, which may have been reduced by excessive catecholamine stimulation; (52,53) and a decrease in the systemic inflammatory response.
-(54) Patient selection and close monitoring are likely to be crucial in this setting because of the risk of worsening myocardial dysfunction.
+Critical illness and management in a critical care unit are characterised by a severe and abnormally prolonged stressor response, which may become maladaptive.
+(21) Given this premise, attenuation of an excessive adrenergic component of the stress reaction is a tempting therapeutic option during sepsis and other critically ill

+Titration of β-blocker dosing to a target heart rate appears feasible without compromising haemodynamics in most patients; stroke volume usually increases while catecholamine requirements decrease. () Possible mechanisms include: improved ventricular filling and ventricular-arterial coupling; restoration of adrenergic receptor density, which may have been reduced by excessive catecholamine stimulation; (,) and a decrease in the systemic inflammatory response. ()

+Patient selection and close monitoring are likely to be crucial in this setting because of the risk of worsening myocardial dysfunction.
 (21)

-The pharmacogenetic properties of β -blockers and an individual approach are, therefore, an important area for further research to further understand which critically ill patients will benefit from both existing and novel therapies for AF and supraventricular tachycardia.
+pharmacogenetic properties of The β-blockers and an individual approach are, therefore, an important area for further research to further understand which patients will benefit from both existing and novel therapies for AF and supraventricular tachycardia in the critically ill.